-- not have any form of sexual contact with a pupil from the school or setting - avoid any form of touch or comment which is, or may be considered to be, indecent - not have sexual relationships with children and young people - not have any form of communication with a child or young person which could be interpreted as sexually suggestive, provocative or give rise to speculation, e.g. verbal comments, letters, notes, (in writing or via text, Email or social media), phone calls, physical contact including penetrative and non-penetrative acts.
+The sexual activity referred to does not just involve physical contact including penetrative and non-penetrative acts.
 It may also include non-contact activities, such as causing children to engage in or watch sexual activity or the production of pornographic material.
-'Working Together to Safeguard Children', defines sexual abuse as "forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening".
+'Working Together to Safeguard Children' (DfE, 2018) defines sexual abuse as "forcing or enticing a child to take part in sexual activities, whether or not the child is aware of what is happening".